Tomato and Ricotta Pasta (1-Pot)

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This easy one-pot tomato basil pasta recipe with ricotta requires only one pot, minimal effort, and it’s ready in less than 20 minutes.
-It’s a delicious cozy family meal perfect for on-the-go weeknights!
+This easy tomato and ricotta pasta recipe requires only one pot, minimal effort, and it’s dinner on the table in less than 20 minutes!
+It’s a delicious, cozy family meal perfect for busy weeknights!

-And not only cooking all together means quicker dinner, and less hassle and pots to wash, but it also delivers amazing results.
-The pasta absorbs all the flavor from the sauce and releases the starch making the final dish rich and luscious.
+And not only does cooking together mean a quicker dinner, less hassle, and no pan to wash, but it also delivers terrific results.
+The pasta absorbs all the flavor from the sauce and releases the starch, making the final dish rich and more luscious than the short ingredients list would suggest.

-Add the fresh basil at the end of cooking to preserve its beautiful aroma, and finally complete with ricotta and grated parmesan cheese to take it over the top!
+Add the fresh basil at the end of cooking to preserve its beautiful aroma, and finally complete with grated parmesan and creamy ricotta cheese to take it over the top!

-Believe me, this one-pot penne pasta is a no brainer, versatile, and you’ll be asked for seconds.
+Believe me, this one-pot penne pasta is a no-brainer – versatile and perfect with any protein of your choice.
+You’ll be asked for seconds!

 List of the ingredients